-- State agencies such as state public commissions, state departments of health and human services, and state social service agencies, may access the service provider portal to help consumers submit online applications, upload eligibility or other documentation (as needed, and track the status of applications. - The National Verifier generally relies on existing state eligibility verification processes in these three states, using state eligibility data to validate service provider claims for support and reviewing state eligibility determinations to ensure compliance with FCC rules.
-Consumers should continue to sign up for federal and state Lifeline support using the states' application process, except in limited circumstances.
-For instance, consumers in CA that wish to sign up for standalone-broadband service should work with directly their service provider to apply through the National Verifier.
+- State agencies such as state public commissions, state departments of health and human services, and social service agencies, may access the service provider portal to help consumers submit online applications, upload eligibility or other documentation (as needed), and track the status of applications. - The National Verifier relies on existing state eligibility verification processes in these three states, using state eligibility data to validate service provider claims for support and reviewing state eligibility determinations to ensure compliance with FCC rules.
+Consumers should continue to sign up for federal and state Lifeline support using the states' application process, except for standalone broadband subscribers in California.
+Consumers in CA that wish to sign up for standalone-broadband service should work directly with their service provider to apply through the National Verifier.